dekellum/marked/README.md

 `text_normalize`
 : Normalize text nodes by merging, replacing control characters and minimizing white-space.

-An unreleased example and benchmark of _ammonia_ crate equivalent filtering (for hygiene and safety) is included in the source tree ([./ammonia-compare])
+An unreleased example, compatibility test and benchmark of _ammonia_ crate equivalent filtering (for hygiene and safety) is included in the source tree ([./ammonia-compare])

 ## Roadmap